google/tcli/README.md

 outputs for offline use with near-realtime data.

-See the [TCLI Power Users Guide](https://github.com/harro/tcli/wiki/TCLI-Power-Users-Guide) for how to make use of the CLI functionality.
+See the [TCLI Power Users Guide](https://github.com/harro/tcli/wiki/TCLI-Power-Users-Guide) for how to make use of the interactive CLI functionality.

 ## Cautions and Caveats